ansible/community-docs/ansible_community_steering_committee.rst

 #.
 Brian Scholer (``briantist``)
 #.
 Markus Bergholz (``markuman``)

+See also the `list of past Committee members and chairpersons <https://github.com/ansible/community-docs/blob/main/steering_committee_past_members.rst>`_.

 Committee members are selected based on their active contribution to the Ansible Project and its Community.

 See the `Steering Committee Membership Guidelines <https://github.com/ansible/community-docs/blob/main/steering_committee_membership_guidelines.rst>`_ to learn details.